 Down Syndrome and Other Genetic Developmental Disorders Network

+Children with neurodevelopmental disorders exhibit a significant deviation of neurobiological mechanisms governing normal brain and behavioural development.
+However, despite the heterogeneity of genetic and environmental etiologies, neurodevelopmental disorders share common mechanisms, and common targets for improving neuronal deficits have been identified.
 Down syndrome (DS), the most frequent genetic cause of intellectual disability, affects more than 5 million people worldwide.
 DS impacts central nervous system development, impairing cognition, and behavior.
 While improved care of individuals with DS has significantly increased their life expectancy (55 years), it has led to highly frequent dementia.
-Indeed by the age of 30, most DS individuals have amyloid plaques and neurofibrillary tangles and it is expected that 75% of DS subjects will develop dementia.
+Indeed, by the age of 30, most DS individuals have amyloid plaques and neurofibrillary tangles and it is expected that 75% of DS subjects will develop dementia.
 The genetic basis for the morphological and cognitive changes in DS has been associated with overexpression of human chromosome 21 (Hsa21) genes.

 - To identify pharmacological targets to treat intellectual disabilities, particularly DS, from prenatal stages to the old age.

 - To identify experimental models for other intellectual disabilities to test pharmacological targets of DS.

 - To foster translational, clinical and pharmaceutical research on DS and other intellectual disabilities.

 - To apply for funding of collaborative research: Horizon2020, IMI (Innovative Medicine Initiative), ITN (Innovative Training Network) including collaborative European Training Networks (ETN), European Industrial Doctorates (EID) or European Joint Doctorates (EJD).